Blog and documentary resources

-My personal website is organized into four main areas About Me with biographical and resume related information; People highlighting some of those who have influenced my ideas and views; Projects, and Publications.
+My blog is organized into four main areas About with biographical and resume related information; People highlighting some of those who have influenced my ideas and views; Projects, and Publications.

 There are archives of material of historical interest related to Internet peering including the establishment of the world’s first Internet traffic exchange point for commercial service providers – the Commercial Internet eXchange (CIX).
 Also there is a documentary record of the transition of the NSFNET and the setting up of NSF Network Access Points (NAP).
 This record is comprised largely of my personal documentary materials gathered as the NSF Principal Investigator for the New York NAP.
 The Cisco 7500 router that was the mainstay of the CIX from 1991 – 2001 was acquired by the Smithsonian Institution Museum of American History, Washington, DC.